Turn window shoppers into clients! Learn how to craft a clever photographer contact page to earn more inquiries and book more sessions.

-Your contact page should motivate visitors to contact you.
+Your contact page is the first stop for customers who love with your work and want to give you money!
+It should motivate visitors to reach out to you.
 It should make them want to connect.

-This is why you need the CaRV Rule, a game-changing approach to contact and connection that will finally make your contact page the marketing tool it should be.
+This is why you need the CaRV Rule, a game-changing approach that will finally make your contact page the marketing tool it should be.

 CaRV: Care, Reveal, Value

 Your brand should carve a you-shaped niche in the photography marketplace.
-That inherent color, voice, and energy should flow throughout your website, including your contact page – where visitors come to connect.
+That color, voice, and energy should flow throughout your website—including your contact info page where visitors come to connect.

-- enable you to actively Care for your visitor
+- enables you to actively Care for your visitor

-- Reveal your brand personality to your visitor
+- Reveals your brand personality to your visitor

-Care content enables you to actively provide quality care for your visitor.
-The answers to Care questions tell you what your visitor needs from you.
+Care-driven content enables you to actively provide quality care for your site visitors.
+The answers to Care-based questions tell you what your visitor needs from you.

-Jules Photography gets the details she needs in a colorful space that flows seamlessly into the rest of her website’s design.
-Her contact form is energetic and fun, adding interest to even the most basic questions.
+Jules Photography’s contact form works by making even the most basic questions FUN.
+She gets the details she needs in a colorful space that flows seamlessly into the rest of her photography website’s design.

 “What is your favorite TV show EVER?”

-“Recently, a bride answered, ‘Dr. Who!’
-I was like, WE’RE KINDRED SPIRITS!
-Then I [also] learned she’d recently gone skydiving, and I knew we were meant to be.
+“Recently, a bride answered with, ‘Dr. Who!'” says Jules, “and I was like, WE’RE KINDRED SPIRITS!
+Then I learned she’d recently gone skydiving, and I knew we were meant to be.
 Weird questions can tell you a lot about someone!”

-Because Julie’s ideal clientele celebrates in eccentric ways, it’s important to her to understand what makes them unique from the moment they contact her.
-Their answers guide her in providing the best Care possible – from customizing coverage, to creating client gifts, to cultivating authentic relationships.
+Because Jules’ ideal clientele celebrates in eccentric ways, it’s important to her to understand what makes them unique from the moment they contact her.
+Their responses on her contact page help her provide the best Care possible, from customizing coverage, to creating client gifts, to cultivating authentic relationships.

 Design team Braizen understands that Care is more than sentimentality.
-They invite visitors into their world in a cheeky, daring fashion.
-You’ll either connect with Braizen’s sarcastic humor – or you won’t.
-Either way, everyone will know if it’s a good match once the contact form is complete.
+Their brand voice is cheeky and daring.
+You’ll either connect with Braizen’s sarcastic humor or you won’t.
+Either way, everyone will know if it’s a good match once the contact form is complete!

-In boldly looking for uncommon ways to Care for potential clients, Braizen Reveals their hilarious brand-personality, and offers visitors a quirky connection experience.
+In boldly looking for uncommon ways to Care for customers, Braizen Reveals their delightful brand personality and delivers a quirky connection experience.

-The way a visitor completes Braizen’s contact form also Reveals a lot about the visitor – their sense of humor, their tolerance for sarcasm, or their desire to “just get the job done” and bypass pesky get-to-know-you chats.
+The way a visitor completes Braizen’s contact form also Reveals a lot about the visitor:

-Self-proclaimed “nerdtographer” Carrie Swails’s contact page Reveals her personality so completely, like-minded visitors won’t even consider hiring anyone else once they’ve reached Carrie’s contact page!
-Her brand-personality explodes off the screen, and visitors fall head-over-feet upon arrival.
+Self-proclaimed “nerdtographer” Carrie Swails’s contact page Reveals her personality so completely, like-minded visitors are hooked by the time they reach out.
+Her brand’s personality explodes off the screen, and visitors fall head-over-feet upon arrival.